suculent/thinx-aes-lib/README.md

 # References

 This is an AES library for the ESP8266, based on tzikis's AES library for Arduino, was previously [here](https://github.com/tzikis/arduino).
 Tzikis library was based on scottmac's library, which was previously [here](https://github.com/scottmac/arduino), but now seems to be removed.
-The library is code-wise compatible with Aruino AVR, but it requires more RAM than it is usually available on Arduino boards.
+The library is code-wise compatible with Arduino AVR, but it requires more RAM than it is usually available on Arduino boards.

 [AES by spaniakos](https://github.com/spaniakos/AES/)